 e) A Greek letter prefixing a gene name must be changed to its Latin alphabet equivalent and placed at the end of the gene symbol.
 This permits alphabetical ordering of the gene in listings with similar properties, such as substrate specificities e.g. GLA "galactosidase, alpha"; GLB "galactosidase, beta".

-f) No punctuation may be used, with the exception of the HLA, immunoglobulin and T cell receptor gene symbols (which may be hyphenated).
+f) No punctuation may be used, with the exception of hyphens in specific families and locus types, such as the HLA, immunoglobulin and T cell receptor gene symbols (which may be hyphenated).
 The HLA symbols are assigned by the WHO Nomenclature Committee for Factors of the HLA System via the IMGT/HLA database .
 The immunoglobulin and T cell receptor gene symbols are assigned by the IMGT Nomenclature Committee via the IMGT/LIGM database .

 g) Gene symbols will not usually be assigned to alternative transcripts.
 However, if a community working on a group of genes has a need for nomenclature where there are multiple small coding sequences which can be combined to form a number of different larger products then these coding sequences may be assigned symbols e.g. UGT1A1 "UDP glycosyltransferase 1 family, polypeptide A1" to UGT1A13 representing 13 distinct gene symbols.

 h) Reference to tissue specificity, molecular weight or chromosomal location should be avoided, where necessary this may be included in the gene name.

 i) Some letters or combination of letters are used as prefixes or suffixes in a symbol to give a specific meaning and their use for other meanings should be avoided (Section 10).